yaakovLowenstein/simple-django-htmx/README.md

 - ### **Installation**
        pip install simple-django-htmx
-    - Add simple-django-htmx to your list of installed apps
+    - Add simple_django_htmx to your list of installed apps
     - You will also need to have HTMX installed.
 See https://htmx.org/

 <br>